Congressional District # 11

 DEPUE/NEW JERSEY ZINC/MOBIL CHEMICAL CORP.EPA ID# ILD062340641

-The primary zinc smelting facility on the site began operations in 1903 on 175 acres of farmland, but over the years expanded to more than 860 acres as additional plants were added.
+The primary zinc smelting facility on the site began operations in 1903 on 175 acres of farmland, but expanded to more than 860 acres over the years as additional plants were added.
 The original plant produced slab zinc, used in the automobile and appliances industries, and sulfuric acid.
 Zinc dust was also produced and used as an additive to produce corrosive-resistant paints.
 In 1967, in response to the increase in the demand for phosphate fertilizer, DePue/New Jersey Zinc constructed a diammonium phosphate (DAP) fertilizer plant.
 Mobil Chemical leased the DAP and sulfuric acid plants from New Jersey Zinc in 1972 and later purchased the plant in 1975.
-Mobil ceased manufacturing operations at the plant in August 1987 and the plants were demolished in April 1991.
+Due to economics, Mobil ceased manufacturing operations at the plant in August 1987 and the plants were demolished in April 1991.

 To facilitate the investigation and cleanup of contamination, the site has been broken into five (5) areas known as Operable Units, as follows: